NBA Trade Rumors: Cleveland Cavaliers Could Consider Trading For Chicago Bulls’ Robin Lopez

 — Basketball Insiders (@BBallInsiders) January 13, 2018

 If the Cleveland Cavaliers were to include an expiring salary, such as Channing Frye and their draft pick for Robin Lopez the Bulls could agree.
 Frye, included by the Cavaliers for salary purposes would likely be waived by the Bulls.
-The Bulls view getting extra draft pick as another building block for their future.
+The Bulls view getting an extra draft pick as another building block for their future.

 The Cavaliers could also substitute Ante Zizic for Channing Frye in the trade for the Bulls’ Robin Lopez.
 That could also convince the Bulls to make the trade.
 Zizic could be seen by the Bulls as a potential rotational center.
 The Cavaliers would part ways with a player who seldom gets game action, along with a pick that would likely be glued to the bench as well.
 The Cavaliers would be well-positioned to complete other moves.